-- the bean has the given EL name, and - the bean is available for injection in the war containing the JSP or JSF page with the EL expression.
+• the bean has the given bean name, and the bean is available for injection in the war containing the JSP or JSF page with the EL expression.

-For a custom implementation of the Bean interface defined in Section 11.1, "The Bean interface", the container calls get-Name() to determine the bean EL name.
+For a custom implementation of the Bean interface defined in Section 11.1, the container calls getName() to determine the bean name.

-5.3.1.
-Ambiguous EL names
+5.3.1 Ambiguous EL names [ambig_names]

 An ambiguous EL name exists in an EL expression when an EL name resolves to multiple beans.
 When an ambiguous EL name exists, the container attempts to resolve the ambiguity.
-The container eliminates all beans that are not alternatives, except for producer methods and fields of beans that are alternatives.
+The container eliminates all beans that are not alternatives selected for the bean archive, except for producer methods and fields of beans that are alternatives.
 If there is exactly one bean remaining, the container will select this bean, and the ambiguous EL name is called resolvable.
+If all the beans left are alternatives with a priority, then the container will select the alternative with the highest priority, and the ambiguous dependency is called resolvable.